ideacrew/idc-web/README.md

 - The app deploys automatically to Netlify on every push to the `trunk` branch.

 - When the pull request is merged, the preview build will be removed and the app will be deployed to production.

+## Test Commit Area

+Testing a new commit